Why Women Pursue Breast Augmentation Surgery

 With the periareolar incision pattern, Dr. Bohley makes an incision around the outer circumference of the areola (the darkly pigmented skin surrounding the nipple).
 Although some women prefer this incision approach because the incision scar is usually well concealed within the darker skin of the areola, it is not the most appropriate option for women who are concerned with the slight risk of experiencing a change in nipple sensation or difficulty breastfeeding after surgery.

-The inframammary approach involves making a horizontal incision underneath the natural fold of the breast.
+The inframammary approach involves making a horizontal incision underneath the natural inframammary fold of the breast.
 This incision pattern offers minimal risk of experiencing a change in nipple or breast sensation following the procedure.
 However, the inframammary incision may be more visible than the other incision patterns.
 Nonetheless, with proper care, the scar from breast augmentation incisions often eventually fades so they closely match the color of the surrounding skin, becoming nearly imperceptible over time.

 photo-gallery